 • Cismigiu: Known as one of the creative and artsy places of Bucharest, this district offers small boutiques, hip bars, and modern eateries.
 Due to the location, right next to the beautiful Cismigiu Garden, rent is a bit higher than in other parts of the city.
 Expect to pay between 700 and 900 Euro a month for a 1-bedroom apartment.

-• Floreasca: Named after lake Floreasca in the north of the district, this area is popular among well-situated and upper-middle-class citizens, and rents are around 900 to 1,000 Euro.
+• Floreasca: Named after Lake Floreasca in the north of the district, this area is popular among well-situated and upper-middle-class citizens, and rents are around 900 to 1,000 Euro.

 🧑🏻💻 Where to work from in Bucharest